 What is Pure Comparative Negligence?

-In states that follow pure comparative negligence, someone can only recover compensation up to the extent he or she was not responsible for their own injuries.
-For example, if a jury finds someone to be 20% responsible for their own injuries and they were awarded $100,000, they would only receive 80% of the award, or $80,000.
-The reduction is the plaintiff’s proportionate responsibility.
+In states that follow pure comparative negligence, a person can recover compensation only to the extent they are not responsible for their own injuries.
+For instance, if a jury determines that a person is 20% at fault for their injuries and they are awarded $100,000, they would receive only 80% of the total award, which is $80,000.
+This reduction reflects the plaintiff’s proportionate responsibility for the accident.

-In order to rectify this problem, some states have adopted a similar doctrine called modified comparative negligence.
+To address this issue, some states have adopted a similar but slightly different principle known as modified comparative negligence.

 What is Modified Comparative Negligence?

-Most states follow modified comparative negligence, which says you can still collect for a portion of your damages if you were at fault, but your fault cannot exceed a certain threshold.
+Most states adopt modified comparative negligence, which allows individuals to recover a portion of their damages even if they are partially at fault.
+However, their level of fault cannot exceed a certain threshold.

-For states that use the 50% threshold, the plaintiff could only recover damages provided they were 49% at fault or less.
-If they were 50% at fault, there would be no recovery.
-If the state follows the 51% threshold, then someone who is 50% at fault would still recover because it’s under 51%.
-If you are the plaintiff and the court determines that you are 55% at fault, you are barred from recovery and the defendant could collect on 45% of their damages.
+In states with the 50% threshold, the plaintiff can only recover damages if they are 49% at fault or less.
+If the plaintiff is found to be 50% at fault, no recovery is allowed.
+On the other hand, in states with the 51% threshold, a plaintiff who is assigned 50% of the fault would still be eligible to recover damages, since they are under the 51% limit.
+However, if the plaintiff is determined to be 55% at fault, they are barred from any recovery, and the defendant can claim 45% of their damages.

-There are 12 states that follow the 50% threshold:
+There are 12 states that follow the 50% threshold rule:

 - Arkansas